yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/cloud-build-apps/cloud-ysql-node.md

     - **host** - the host name of your YugabyteDB cluster.
 To obtain a Yugabyte Cloud cluster host name, sign in to Yugabyte Cloud, select your cluster on the **Clusters** page, and click **Settings**.
 The host is displayed under **Network Access**.
     - **port** - the port number that will be used by the driver (the default YugabyteDB YSQL port is 5433).
     - **database** - the name of the database you are connecting to (the default database is named `yugabyte`).
     - **user** and **password** - the username and password for the YugabyteDB database.
-If you are using the default database you created when deploying a cluster in Yugabyte Cloud, these can be found in the credentials file you downloaded.
+If you are using the credentials you created when deploying a cluster in Yugabyte Cloud, these can be found in the credentials file you downloaded.
     - **ssl** - Yugabyte Cloud [requires SSL connections](../../../cloud-secure-clusters/cloud-authentication/#ssl-modes-in-ysql).
 To enable `verify-ca` SSL mode, the `rejectUnauthorized` property is set to `true` to require root certificate chain validation; replace `path_to_your_root_certificate` with the full path to the Yugabyte Cloud cluster CA certificate.

 3. Save the file.